HangJie720/Classifiers2LearnWith/README.rst

 Note on Matlab
 --------------
 When coding this I used Octave 4.2.0-rc2 ...
-I don't think you'll have any problems compiling the contained .m files with MATLAB, except that I have some suspicion that matlab does not have a built-in `argv()` function, to grab CLI inputs.
+I don't think you'll have any problems compiling the contained .m files with MATLAB, except that I have some suspicion that matlab does not have a built-in `argv()` function to grab CLI inputs.